1. Make sure relay ports can be reached

 Setting up outage notifications

+Another option is to use one of the free services that allow you to check your relay's ORPorts for reachability and send you an email should they become unreachable for any reason.
 UptimeRobot is one of these services that allow you to monitor TCP listeners on arbitrary ports.
 This service can check your configured ports once every 5 minutes and send you an email should your tor process die or become unreachable.
 This checks only for the listener but does not speak the Tor protocol.

 A good way to monitor a relay for its health state is to have a look at its bandwidth graphs.